Brain fog and the menopause

 The two things at play here are:

-2.) the affects the hormones have which cause brain fog
+The effects the hormones have that cause brain fog

 Day-to-day, how does brain fog affect you